 I never imagined I’d fall while running, break my shoulder, and require orthopedic surgery from a doctor who snowboards every on Whistler!
 I envisioned plane crashes because I travel a lot, food-borne illnesses because I don’t buy organic groceries, and car accidents because I’ve been driving for 25 years without a single dent.

 My broken arm taught me that the Bad Thing itself isn’t the problem.
 Bad Things happen all the time; some people recover with joy and peace.
 Other people get stuck in grief and misery.
-The secret to bouncing back quickly and joyfully is advance preparation.
+The secret to bouncing back quickly – and healing from brokenness – is preparing when you’re strong.
 Take time today to grow deeper and stronger in God’s love, Jesus’ peace, and the Holy Spirit’s wisdom.
 This will make it easier to recover from anything in life.
 If your faith is shallow and lukewarm, a paper cut or traffic jam will disrupt or even enrage you.

 4. Picture Jesus at the foot of your bed